lenin-24/Dhaka-University/810 cloud security/lab.md

-# Contact lenin to get access
+# Contact lenin to get access to all lab works